GregoryLab/HAMR/README.md

 # High Throughput Annotation of Modified Ribonucleotides

 HAMR detects modified ribonucleotides based upon their ability to intefere with Watson-Crick base pairing.
-This leads to reverse transcriptase base misincorporations, which can be detected as mismatched from the reference genonme in cDNA-based RNA-seq libraries.
+This leads to reverse transcriptase base misincorporations, which can be detected as mismatchea from the reference genome in cDNA-based RNA-seq libraries.
 HAMR tabulates these mismatches and tests for patterns of mismatches that cannot be explained by:
 1. Sequencing errors
 2. Single nucleotide polymorphisms (SNPs)
 3. RNA editing

 HAMR's assumptions only hold true for a haploid or diploid genome.

 HAMR input consists of coordinate-sorted mapped reads in BAM format, and a reference genome in FASTA format.
-Reads should be mapped with at least 1 mismatch, and at a suggest rate of 0.06 * mean read length.
+Reads should be mapped with at least 1 mismatch, and we suggest at most floor(0.06 * mean read length) mismatches.
 HAMR outputs predicted modification sites, and predicted modification identity.

 Please cite the following papers when using HAMR:
 1. [HAMR: high-throughput annotation of modified ribonucleotides](https://dx.doi.org/10.1261/rna.036806.112)